-Help us build a safe community!
-We rely on eTwinners to report inappropriate content and spam.
-If you run into any posts or comments in Journals and Forums, receive a private message, or stumble upon content that you find offensive, that infringes upon copyright, or simply find inappropriate, you may use the report button and write the reasons for reporting.
-Your message will be handled by the Support Services immediately.
+If you encounter posts, events or comments in Journals and Forums, receive a private message, or see content that is offensive, infringes upon copyright, or you find inappropriate, you can use the “report” button and share your reasons for reporting.
+Your message will be handled by the Support Services.

 1. Misuse of the internal message system

 Refrain from sending too many messages to teachers with whom you are not working.
-Before contacting a user: check his/her profile; check if he/she is available for projects; make sure your messages is relevant.
-Do not send the exact same message to more eTwinners!
+Before contacting a user: check their profile; check if they are available for projects; make sure your message is relevant.
+Do not send the exact same message to more eTwinners.

 2. Use of eTwinning for commercial purposes